 Sleeping is an essential part of our lives.
-We sleep almost one-third of our whole lives.
+We spend almost one-third of our whole lives sleeping.
 Then why is it still so elusive?
 It becomes more and more elusive when we age.
-Several health problems are caused by sleep deprivation and several other health problems cause sleep deprivation.
+In a cruel vicious cycle, several health problems are caused by sleep deprivation and health problems cause further sleep deprivation.
 How to deal with all this and sleep better?
 You need to have a better understanding of the problems that are happening to you while you age.
 We have listed down some sleep disorders that happen when you start aging, and how to deal with sleep deprivation in general.

 Sleep and aging

 As we age, we regularly experience normal changes in our sleeping patterns, like becoming sleepy earlier, waking up earlier, or experiencing less amount of deep sleep.
 However, disturbed sleep, getting up tired daily, and other symptoms of insomnia are not normal to aging.
 Sleep is simply as important to your physical and emotional health as it was when you were younger.